Naked Eye (The Who song)

-"Naked Eye" is a song by the Who, written by Pete Townshend.
-The song was performed live beginning in 1969 and a studio version was released on the 1974 compilation album Odds and Sods.
+"Naked Eye" is a song by the English rock band the Who, written by Pete Townshend.
+The song was performed live beginning in 1969 and a studio version was released on their compilation album Odds & Sods (1974).

 Background

 The roots of "Naked Eye" lay in a descending riff in the key of "F" played during the Who's end-of-show improvisations during their North American Tour in mid-1969.
-The Who closed their performance at Woodstock with one of these "Naked Eye" improvisations, cultimating in Townshend smashing his Gibson SG and flinging it into the crowd.
+The Who closed their performance at Woodstock with one of these "Naked Eye" improvisations, culminating in Townshend smashing his Gibson SG and flinging it into the crowd.

 After Townshend developed "Naked Eye" into a full song, a studio version was originally set to be released on a 1970 EP entitled 6 Ft.
 Wide Garage, 7 Ft.
 Wide Car, which was also to include "Water", "I Don't Even Know Myself", "Now I'm a Farmer", and "Postcard", but this record never materialized.
 "Naked Eye" was eventually completed in the spring of 1971 during the sessions for Who's Next, which included several numbers originally intended for the ultimately unreleased rock opera Lifehouse.